Tours of the Dance Department Facilities are available by individual arrangement. Dance classes are not available for observation.

 Many faculty members welcome the opportunity to visit with prospective students, and some are available for private lessons.
 Please contact our faculty members directly, as they schedule their own appointments and have unique policies for visits, lesson fees, etc.

-For a list of music classes or rehearsals, refer to the Class & Rehearsal Visits to select the options that best fit your interests.
+For a list of music rehearsals, refer to the Class & Rehearsal Visits to select the options that best fit your interests.

 Each year, students and faculty of the School of Music, Theatre & Dance present more than 450 concerts, recitals, and staged performances in Ann Arbor.
 Experiencing a live performance offers the best perspective about the level artistry at the University of Michigan.
 You may wish to plan your visit around a specific concert or performance.
 Visit our Calendar of Events to see what's coming up!